hkitago/QuoteLink/README.md

-# QuoteLink for Safari Extension (iOS, for the time being)
+# QuoteLink for Safari Extension

 This Safari extension is perfect for those who want to efficiently share web page information as a quote.
 It automatically adds the source URL to the text you select, making it easy to copy and share on social media.
 When you need to quickly convey accurate information, this app is a powerful tool to support you.